-- " Use appropriate color contrast for foreground to background color (e.g. black and white). - " Use the Color Contrast Analyser tool or similar software to measure color contrast. - " Minimum color contrast ratio for accessibility: 4.5:1. - " For example, black and white has a color contrast ratio of 21:1. - " Make sure that all information conveyed with color can also be conveyed without color. - " For print documents, use a matte/non-glossy finish to avoid reflections from lights.
+- " Use appropriate color contrast for foreground to background color (e.g. black and white). - " Use the Color Contrast Analyser tool or similar software to measure color contrast for regular and large text. - " WCAG 2.0 level AA requires a contrast ratio of at least 4.5:1 for normal text (14 point - typically 18.66px and bold) and 3:1 for large text (18 point - typically 24px or larger). - " If your materials are being recorded online, increase your color contrast ratio by .5%.
+Example: Minimum color contrast is 4.5:1; to ensure the video will remediate correctly with regular text, contrast should be 5:1 and large text 3.5:1. - " Make sure that all information conveyed with color can also be conveyed without color. - " For print documents, use a matte/non-glossy finish to avoid reflections from lights.